 - Other important records (taxes, payroll, W-2s, criminal, military)

 Attending the interview is similar to any other interview.
-It provides the consular officer to meet face-to-face with the applicant in an effort to welcome the applicant to the United States as well as determine if they are truly eligible.
-The applicant should dress for success and try to make a good impression.
-Be on time and understand the purpose and importance of the interview.
+It allows the consular officer to meet face-to-face with the applicant in an effort to welcome the applicant to the United States as well as determine if they are truly eligible.
+The applicant should try to make a good impression — dress for success and be on time — and understand the purpose and importance of the interview.
 The applicant should answer any questions truthfully.

 The Consulate Office will then contact the applicant and let them know if the visa has been granted.
 If so, the consular officer will give the applicant a packet to bring with them upon arriving in the United States.
 No more than two months later, the applicant should receive their green card by mail.

-Cynthia I. Waisman focuses her practice in the area of Immigration Law.
-Contact our Clearwater office at 727.712.2299 or Tampa office at 813.279.6180 today to discuss your immigration case.
-We are here to help immigrants obtain the benefits they deserve.
+Cynthia I. Waisman focuses her practice in the area of immigration law.
+Contact our Tampa Bay offices at 813-279-6180 today to discuss your case.
+We are here to help you obtain the benefits you deserve.

 Visit Cynthia I. Waisman’s Blog for More Articles on Consular Processing